Skip to content

 Are Hogan assessments valid for measuring psychological characteristics of neurodiverse groups?

 We have no reason to expect that the validity of our personality assessments will differ for neurodivergent people.
 Validity concerns the degree to which our assessments predict outcomes of interest.
-Our assessments ask about a person’s behavioural tendencies (e.g., “I am careful about my work”), and provide fit recommendations based on tendencies that are important for success in that job.
+Our assessments ask about a person’s behavioral tendencies (e.g., “I am careful about my work”) and provide fit recommendations based on tendencies that are important for success in that job.
 In many cases, the behavioural tendencies related to job success are empirically derived (i.e., we have done studies to show that people who score higher on a given scale perform better at a certain job).
-While there is limited research on this topic, there is no reason to think that the relationship between these behavioural tendencies and in-role performance would change for neurodivergent candidates.
-The existing research suggests that neurodivergent people often have lower levels of personality characteristics (Lodi-Smith et al., 2019), but there is not enough research to indicate if there are differences in the relationships between personality and performance (Wegmeyer & Speer, 2023).
-Based on our past research on assessment equivalence, we suspect that we will find similar assessment functioning and validity between neurodivergent and neurotypical groups of people.
-However, based on current research we would expect to see small mean differences on some HPI scales.
+While there is limited research on this topic, there is no reason to think that the relationship between these behavioral tendencies and in-role performance would change for neurodivergent candidates.

 Are Hogan assessments fair for measuring psychological characteristics of neurodiverse groups?